-Note 2: The update of one of the offset registers taking at least 4 μ sec, the only Z80A update instruction covers 4 "C0 line screens" when R0=0.
+Note 2: The update of one of the offset registers taking at least 4 μ sec, the only Z80A update instruction covers 4 "C0 line frames" when R0=0.

-Note 3: Using the OUTI instruction to modify R0 when C4=C9=0 has unintended consequences compared to the same change made with an OUT(C),R8.
+Note 3: Using the OUTI instruction to modify R0 has unintended consequences compared to the same change made with an OUT(C),R8.
 The modification of the R0 register is effective on the 5th μsecond of the OUTI statement, and on the 3rd μsecond of the OUT(C),R8 instruction.
-As a result, the OUT(C),R8 instruction must begin 2 μsecond later than the OUTI instruction.
-But in this circumstance, HSYNC or BORDER are affected.
-This bug having been reproduced on 2 different machines with a native CRTC 1.